WJhamerling/Mr.Coffeebean/README.txt

+# Mr. Coffeebean

-This project was a 2 day sprint solo project from scratch, and very front-end (which is the thing i like most)!
+This project was a 2 day sprint solo project from scratch, and I've focussed on styling.

+Worktime: 2 days.